kartik-v/krajee-markdown-editor/README.md

 [![Packagist Downloads](https://poser.pugx.org/kartik-v/krajee-markdown-editor/downloads)](https://packagist.org/packages/kartik-v/krajee-markdown-editor)
 [![Monthly Downloads](https://poser.pugx.org/kartik-v/krajee-markdown-editor/d/monthly)](https://packagist.org/packages/kartik-v/krajee-markdown-editor)

 A Boostrap styled markdown editor that converts a native HTML textarea to an advanced markdown editor.
 The editor offers live preview, export, full screen mode, and more features.
-Can support any markdown parser via javascript library / method or even a server based parser via an ajax action.
-The editor by default is built to support CommonMark spec parsing using [markdown-it JS based parser](https://markdown-it.github.io/).
+The editor includes inbuilt support for markdown parsing using [markdown-it JS based parser](https://markdown-it.github.io/).
+However, the editor Can support any markdown parser via javascript library / method or even a server based parser via an ajax action.
 Other markdown parsers are configurable (both as a server call OR a local JS method/library).
 In addition, the plugin allows custom button actions and properties to be setup.

 ## Features